 Revolutionary art is a form of artistic expression that aims to bring about social change and advocate for political reform.
 It was a crucial tool for many artists during periods of political unrest and upheaval.

-One of the most iconic examples of revolutionary art is the famous painting by Eugène Delacroix, Liberty leading the People.
+One of the most iconic examples of revolutionary art is the famous painting by Eugène Delacroix, Liberty Leading the People.
 This painting shows a powerful female figure leading a group of fighters over the barricades during the French Revolution.
 The painting is rich in symbolism, with the woman representing the French Republic and the fighters representing the citizens fighting for their liberty.
 The image is a powerful representation of the revolutionary ideals of freedom, equality, and brotherhood.

 Another example of revolutionary art is the works of Mexican muralists, such as Diego Rivera and David Alfaro Siqueiros.
 These artists used their work to promote social change and raise awareness of political issues in Mexico.
 Their murals depict scenes of Mexico's history and culture, highlighting the struggles of the working class and the fight for social justice.
 The murals are filled with visual symbols of oppression and revolution, such as broken chains and clenched fists.